Rajshahi: Parks and greenery

 Shaheed A.H.M Qamaruzzaman Central Park and Zoo is one of the popular public places in Rajshahi city.
-A wide area with green trees and grasses houses different animal species.
+A wide area with green trees and grass houses different animal species.
 It is located by the bank of the Padma River.
 Other parks in the city are Bhubon Mohon Park and Captain Monsur Ali Park.
-Shahid Zia's children's park is specially designed for children's amusement.
+Shahid Zia children's park is specially designed for children's amusement.
 The bank of the Padma River along the city is also a destination for recreation.
 The bank is a planned zone in many parts of the city to accommodate city dwellers for recreation purposes.
 In 2015, Munsguard Park near the old Dutch Boro Kuthi building and Lalonshah Park near Shahmukhdum Eidgah was built bordering the bank to provide residents a place to enjoy the views of the Padma river.
+The points of interest in the city include: banks of the Padma River, Varendra Research Museum, shrine of Shah Makhdum Ruposh, Shaheed A.H.M Qamaruzzaman Central Park and Zoo, University of Rajshahi, Boro Kuthi, Shahid Zia Park, and Bangabandhu Novo Theatre.